DavidDeSimone/OpenCloudSaves/README.md

 ### Windows

-For windows builds, you will need [MSYS2](https://www.msys2.org/) or a stand alone version of GCC.
+For windows builds, you will need [MSYS2](https://www.msys2.org/).
+Specifically, you will need MINGW64

-You will also need to download Webview 2 - https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section
+You will also need to download Webview 2 - https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section.
+This is a runtime requirement that is usually downloaded by our MSI installer.
+If you haven't already installed OpenCloudSave, you will need to download WebView2 to run your compiled application.

-I've only tested this on MSYS2 MSYS (purple icon).

 Run
 ```bash